Ajay3007/ajdevhub/docs/cpp-oop/index.md

 - Perfect for fast revision before interviews.

-## Ã°Å¸â€œâ€ž License
+## ðŸ“„ License
 This project is open for educational use.

 ---

-## Ã°Å¸â€˜Â¨Ã¢â‚¬ÂÃ°Å¸â€™Â» Author
+## ðŸ‘¨â€ðŸ’» Author
 Created by **Ajay Gupt** as part of C++ OOP learning and system design practice.

-If you like this repo, consider Ã¢Â­Â starring it!
+If you like this repo, consider â­ starring it!